-Yelena Svetleachni graduated from Trinity in 2012 with a degree in Business, Leadership & Management.
-She recalls one significant class that changed her career goals.
+Yelena Svetleachni recalls one significant class at Trinity Lutheran College that changed her career goals.

 “I actually didn't get interested in Human Resources until my senior year at Trinity.
-I took Dr. Karen Buehlmaier’s class on HR and loved it.
-Her passion for the field and in-depth knowledge intrigued me.
-I started an internship that January which confirmed that I wanted to pursue a career in HR and from there I moved on to Amazon,” said Svetleachni.
+I took Karen Buehlmaier’s class on Human Resources and loved it.
+Dr. Buehlmaier’s passion for the field and in-depth knowledge intrigued me.
+I started an internship that January, which confirmed that I wanted to pursue a career in HR,” Svetleachni said.

 Now an Employee Resource Center Associate at Amazon, Svetleachni works as part of a team to support the Seattle corporate population and all of the warehouse associate population in United States.